-- Safe, affordable, appropriate, accessible and secure housing in proximity to community supports and infrastructure.
+- Young women and women have access to safe, affordable, appropriate, accessible and secure housing in proximity to community supports and infrastructure.

 - Young women and women have supports that meet their needs and facilitate positive pathways and wellbeing.

-- A robust evidence base demonstrates the case for housing and social supports for young women and women.
+- We have a robust evidence base demonstrates the case for housing and social supports for young women and women.